 The girls are very fortunate to have a huge range of extra-curricular activities which take place abroad, including sports and music tours and cultural trips.

-Sports trips have included a Lacrosse Tour to the USA (a triennial event), Ski Trips to Italy for the Fourth and LV Form girls (annually), and the girls also enter teams into the annual British Schoolgirls’ Ski Race Championships in Flaine.
-This year, the girls did exceptionally well in Flaine with a young A Team securing 3rd place in the Overall Unregistered Teams and an individual 3rd place in the U16 Unregistered Giant Slalom, no mean feat given there were 45 schools and clubs attending the competition, 137 skiers in total!
+Sports trips have included a Lacrosse Tour to the USA (a triennial event), a Hockey Tour to the Netherlands, Ski Trips to Italy for the Fourth and LV Form girls (annually), and the girls also enter teams into the annual British Schoolgirls' Ski Race Championships in Flaine.
+In 2017, the girls did exceptionally well in Flaine with a young A Team securing 3rd place in the Overall Unregistered Teams and an individual 3rd place in the U16 Unregistered Giant Slalom, no mean feat given there were 45 schools and clubs attending the competition, 137 skiers in total!
 The girls were also inspired on meeting Chemmy Alcott, Britain's number one female alpine skier and four times Olympian.

 “Wow what an amazing trip the girls had.
 I just wanted to take this opportunity to thank you so much for escorting the girls and giving them such a good time.”
 (Parent of a Ski Race Team pupil).

-Forthcoming trips include Pre-Season Tennis Training at the Villa Tennis Academy, Mallorca for selected Fifth and Sixth Form tennis players and an International Junior Netball Tournament at Disneyland Paris for the U16 and U15 Netball Teams.
+Forthcoming trips include Pre-Season Tennis Training at the Villa Tennis Academy, Mallorca for selected Fifth and Sixth Form tennis players.

 The Chamber Choir enjoyed a highly successful concert tour of Paris during the Easter holidays, 2014.
 They sang in the churches of Saint-Sulpice to an audience of 80, La Madeleine to an audience of 200 and then in Notre Dame Cathedral where it was estimated that there was an audience of over 1,000.
 The girls received some well-deserved praise for their performances: